Consistency criterion: First group of voters

 The sorted list of victories would be:

-Result: B > C and A > B are locked in first (and C > A can't be locked in after that), so the full ranking is A > B > C. Thus, A is elected Ranked pairs winner by the first group of voters.
+Result: B > C and A > B are locked in first (and C > A can't be locked in after that), so the full ranking is A > B > C. Thus, A is elected ranked pairs winner by the first group of voters.

 Second group of voters

-Now, the Ranked pairs winner for the second group of voters is determined.
+Now, the ranked pairs winner for the second group of voters is determined.

 The results would be tabulated as follows:

 The sorted list of victories would be:

-Result: Taking only the votes of the second group in account, A > C and C > B are locked in first (and B > A can't be locked in after that), so the full ranking is A > C > B. Thus, A is elected Ranked pairs winner by the second group of voters.
+Result: Taking only the votes of the second group in account, A > C and C > B are locked in first (and B > A can't be locked in after that), so the full ranking is A > C > B. Thus, A is elected ranked pairs winner by the second group of voters.

 All voters

-Finally, the Ranked pairs winner of the complete set of voters is determined.
+Finally, the ranked pairs winner of the complete set of voters is determined.

 The results would be tabulated as follows:

 The sorted list of victories would be:

 Result: Now, all three pairs (A > C, B > C and B > A) can be locked in without a cycle.
-The full ranking is B > A > C. Thus, Ranked pairs chooses B as winner, which is the Condorcet winner, due to the lack of a cycle.
+The full ranking is B > A > C. Thus, ranked pairs chooses B as winner, which is the Condorcet winner, due to the lack of a cycle.

 Conclusion

-A is the Ranked pairs winner within the first group of voters and also within the second group of voters.
-However, both groups combined elect B as the Ranked pairs winner.
-Thus, the Ranked pairs method fails the consistency criterion.
+A is the ranked pairs winner within the first group of voters and also within the second group of voters.
+However, both groups combined elect B as the ranked pairs winner.
+Thus, the ranked pairs method fails the consistency criterion.

-Schulze method

-This example shows that the Schulze method violates the consistency criterion.
-Again, assume three candidates A, B and C with 39 voters with the following preferences:

-Now, the set of all voters is divided into two groups at the bold line.
-The voters over the line are the first group of voters; the others are the second group of voters.

-First group of voters

-In the following the Schulze winner for the first group of voters is determined.

-The pairwise preferences would be tabulated as follows:

-Now, the strongest paths have to be identified, e.g. the path A > B > C is stronger than the direct path A > C (which is nullified, since it is a loss for A).

-Result: A > B, A > C and B > C prevail, so the full ranking is A > B > C. Thus, A is elected Schulze winner by the first group of voters.

-Second group of voters

-Now, the Schulze winner for the second group of voters is determined.

-The pairwise preferences would be tabulated as follows:

-Now, the strongest paths have to be identified, e.g. the path A > C > B is stronger than the direct path A > B.

-Result: A > B, A > C and C > B prevail, so the full ranking is A > C > B. Thus, A is elected Schulze winner by the second group of voters.